 Professor of Innovation and Digital Business

 Nicolas van Zeebroeck is currently a full-time professor at Solvay Brussels School of Economics and Management (SBS-EM) at Université libre de Bruxelles (ULB).
 His research and teachings focus on the economics and strategy of innovation and digitization.
-He looks more specifically at digital innovation (i.e. the use of computers and software to innovate), including the impact of information and communication technology on industries, organizations and business models.
+He looks more specifically at digital innovation (i.e. the use of computers and software to innovate), including the impact of information and communication technology on industries, organizations, R&D and business models.
 He has authored or co-authored 15 publications in international scientific journals such as Management Science, Research Policy, Economics of Innovation and New Technology, Stanford Technology Law Review, European Journal of Law and Economics, or Information Economics and Policy, which were presented at over 30 international conferences.
 Next to his research and teaching activities, Nicolas van Zeebroeck acts as a speaker or advisor on digital strategy and transformation in the industry on an ad-hoc basis.
-Finally, he has been in charge of the Master in Business Engineering at SBS-EM since 2011 and of the Advanced Master in Innovation and Strategic Management since 2014, and has successfully lead the EQUIS re-accreditation process at Solvay in 2013 and 2016.
+Finally, he has been in charge of the Master in Business Engineering at Solvay from 2011 to 2016 and of the Advanced Master in Innovation and Strategic Management from 2014 to 2016, and has successfully led the EQUIS re-accreditation process at Solvay in 2013 and 2016.
 Nicolas obtained a Master in Business Engineering (2001) and a PhD in Economics and Management (2008), both from SBS-EM, and has been a postdoctoral research fellow at FNRS (from 2009 to 2011) and at the Georgia Institute of Technology in Atlanta (in 2009).
 Prior to joining Solvay for his PhD, Nicolas had started his career as an e-business consultant at Capgemini.

 Selected publications and working papers